marcomer/SauceTool/README.md

 There are 2 distinct sets of functions for **files** and for **buffer** arrays.
 Functions that access **files** follow a similiar naming convention to the C std I/O File library (e.g. `SAUCE_fread()`, `SAUCE_Comment_fwrite()`, etc.).
 Functions that access **buffers** have similiar names but are missing the `f` character (e.g. `SAUCE_read()`, `SAUCE_Comment_write()`, etc.).

-You can refer to the [Table of Contents](#table-of-contents) to navigate to the relevant documentation section.
+See the Usage section in the [Table of Contents](#table-of-contents) for info on how to use this library.

 ## Assumptions To Keep In Mind